tmartin1/rockridge/STYLE-GUIDE.md

 * Do not put any tab characters anywhere in your code.

 * Increase the indent level for all blocks by two extra spaces
-    * When a line opens a block, the next line starts 2 spaces further in than the line that opened
+    * When a line opens a block, the next line starts 2 spaces further in than the line that opened.

         ```javascript
         // good: